brandur/org/drafts/postgres-queues.md

 <figure>
   <p><img src="/assets/postgres-queues/pre-dead-tuples.png"></p>
-  <figcaption>Oldest transaction in seconds on the right.
-Number of dead tuples on the left.
-Dead tuples flatten out as jobs get harder to work.</figcaption>
+  <figcaption>Number of dead tuples in the jobs table.
+The curve flattens out as jobs get harder to work.</figcaption>
 </figure>

 Automated Postgres VACUUM processes are supposed to clean these up, but by running a manual VACUUM, we can see that they can't be removed: